-Whether a gardener living in the suburbs or a landscape architect developing commercial projects, we all design with specific purposes in mind.
-This symposium will offer design strategies to achieve a range of goals, from public gardens that engage diverse audiences to landscapes that reduce carbon footprints and are resilient to climate change.
-Speakers will also explore innovative design and maintenance practices that bring visual order to naturalistic gardens and make them more palatable to neighbors and HOAs.
+Take advantage of this learning opportunity to effect positive environmental change whether in your home garden or through professional work.
+Explore the latest advancements in landscape design strategies to achieve a range of goals, from public gardens that engage diverse audiences to landscapes that reduce carbon footprints and are resilient to climate change.
+Speakers will also explore innovative design and maintenance practices that bring visual order to naturalistic gardens, making them recognizable assets to neighbors and HOAs.
 Though these landscape goals may seem unrelated, they can all be achieved by selecting the right building materials, understanding plant communities, and leveraging creative plant combinations.
 Join us to learn how!

 *This will be offered as a series of live online lectures using Zoom with audience Q&A incorporated into the program.
 Each session will be recorded and a link to watch the symposium will be emailed to all participants.
 Registration includes access to watch recordings of each session after the event.
 Professional development credit hours will be available for each session.